gojimmypi/ulx3s-examples/MicroPython/README.md

 ```

 ## WSL
-There is still not native USB driver support in WSL, so we expect an error message such as:
+There is still no native USB driver support in WSL, so we expect an error message such as:
 ```
 ULX2S / ULX3S JTAG programmer v 3.0.92 (built Jun  1 2019 15:29:22)
 Cannot find JTAG cable.